gsverhoeven/bbscholar_source/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

+#I am a research scientist at the Dutch Healthcare Authority and extramural fellow at Tilburg University, working on health policy and statistical methods.
+#I have a background in experimental physics, with a PhD in Biophysics.

 ---

-I am a research scientist at the Dutch Healthcare Authority and extramural fellow at Tilburg University, working on health policy and statistical methods.
-I have a background in experimental physics, with a PhD in Biophysics.
+Gertjan Verhoeven likes to play and learn about Blood Bowl.
+New posts are announced in the "Blood Bowl Community" Facebook group.